laisbsc/kedro_penguins/README.md

 > Artwork: @allison_horst

-What are culmen length & depth?
+*What are culmen length & depth?*
 The culmen is "the upper ridge of a bird's beak" (definition from Oxford Languages).

-For this penguin data, the culmen length and culmen depth are measured as shown below (thanks Kristen Gorman for clarifying!):
+For this penguin data, the `culmen length` and `culmen depth` are measured as shown below (thanks Kristen Gorman for clarifying!):
 ![Penguin parts](https://github.com/allisonhorst/palmerpenguins/blob/master/man/figures/culmen_depth.png)

-## The Project
+## The Project - Advanced Kedro tutorial
+This tutorial is destined for those who have Intermediate level of Python and have mastered the basics of Kedro.
+In case you are looking for a simpler `kedro-example`, try the [Spaceflights tutorial](https://kedro.readthedocs.io/en/latest/03_tutorial/01_spaceflights_tutorial.html).

 ### Aim
 This repository uses the `size_penguins.csv` dataset, hosted on AWS cloud env and the `iter_penguins.csv`, hosted locally.